City Walks Through Italy: Your Guide to 20 Must-See Destinations

 17. Matera, Basilicata

-The town of Matera is only a short drive from Alberobello and is located in the Basilicata region of southern Italy.
+Matera is a UNESCO-listed city for its ancient cave dwellings located in the Basilicata region of southern Italy.

 Matera is one of the oldest inhabited places in the world and dates back more than 7,000 years.

 The old town became known as the Sassi area.
 A complex of cave dwellings was carved into the mountainside to house people and their livestock.
-Local people lived here up until 1952 when a lack of electricity and basic sewerage made the caves uninhabitable.
+Local people lived here until 1952, when a lack of electricity and basic sewerage made the caves uninhabitable.

 The Sassi have now renovated caves offering accommodation, restaurants, and shops.

-Visiting Casa Grotta di Vico Solitario is worthwhile to get a perspective on the layout of a cave-dwelling.
+Visiting Casa Grotta di Vico Solitario is worthwhile for getting a perspective on the layout of a cave dwelling.

 If you have time, a visit to Casa Noha offers you a multimedia perspective of cave living put together by two local families.